ofgulban/cortical-auditory-atlas/README.md

 - **Zachlod, D.**, Rüttgers, B., Bludau, S., Mohlberg, H., Langner, R., Zilles, K., & Amunts, K. (2020).
 Four new cytoarchitectonic areas surrounding the primary and early auditory cortex in human brains.
 Cortex, 128, 1–21. <https://doi.org/10.1016/j.cortex.2020.02.021>

-- In addition, if you use the source data please cite the corresponding datasets indicated in the **Data** section above.
+- In addition, if you use the source data please cite the corresponding datasets indicated in the **Source Data** section above.